johnbrightagbons/cse341_team_project/README.md

 ## Render /app Url: https://cse341-team-project-jmne.onrender.com

-# Please Not that we have not Implemented the unit testing anyone to help
+# Please Note that we have not Implemented the unit testing anyone to help